mohamedhmza1/odin-landing-page/README.md

 # odin-landing-page
-Landing page for The Odin Project.
+Landing page project for "The Odin Project".